×

 When we asked people living in San Ignacio what life is like and how people spend their time, they said:

 "San Ignacio is a great destination for expats and digital nomads looking for a laid-back lifestyle.
 The town is small and friendly, with a diverse population of locals and expats.
 The cost of living is low, and the climate is warm and sunny year-round.
 There are plenty of outdoor activities to enjoy, from exploring the nearby Mayan ruins to swimming in the crystal-clear rivers.
 The town also has a vibrant nightlife, with plenty of bars and restaurants to explore.
 Expats and digital nomads can easily find affordable accommodation, and the internet connection is reliable.
-All in all, San Ignacio is an ideal destination for those looking for a relaxed lifestyle in a beautiful setting," explained one expat living in San Ignacio, Belize.
+All in all, San Ignacio is an ideal destination for those looking for a relaxed lifestyle in a beautiful setting," said one expat in San Ignacio.

 What do expats in San Ignacio appreciate most about the local culture?